dhmunro/dudley/README.md

 named variables, while Lists are sequences of anonymous variables.
-Each item (variable) in a Group or a List may itself be a Group or a List as well - that is, the you can organize your data into a very general structure of Groups and Lists, with arrays as the leaf nodes of your tree.
+Each item (variable) in a Group or a List may itself be a Group or a List as well - that is, the you can organize your data into a very general tree structure of Groups and Lists, with arrays as the leaf nodes of your tree.

 Suppose you want to declare a 2D array "x" of six 8 byte floats, stored as three pairs, which is a member of a Group g::